 Even the ‘workaholic’ Americans get 13 bank holidays.

-A national bank holiday on St. George’s Day would be a great opportunity for all the English (regardless of colour or religion) to recognise the things that bind us together – rather than concentrating on our differences.
+A national bank holiday on St. George’s Day would be a great opportunity for all those living in England or who call themselves English (regardless of colour, religion or sexuality) to recognise the things that bind us together – rather than concentrating on our differences.

 When is St. George’s Day?